sunny2329/java/README.md

 # Java Tutorial

-A genntly introduction to Java fundamentals.
-It cover Java 8 and new features for Java 18.
-This course is free to follow on-line.
-No adds and no subscription is required.
-Contribution is welcome. 🤗
+* A genntly introduction to Java fundamentals.
+* It cover Java 8 and new features for Java 18.

 Published here: [Java Tutorial](https://sagecode.net/java/index.html)